Summer is just around the corner, and my friends and I are planning our annual girls’ vacay.

 I would advise creating a budget before your trip.
 You want to try to price out every expense.
 This could include:

 Before going on the trip, have a conversation with your friends about what your budget looks like.
 The worst feeling is being dragged along to expensive attractions and restaurants and coming to the realization that you can’t afford it.
-To avoid this potentially embarrassing moment, talk to your friends before the trip.
+To avoid this potentially embarrassing moment, talk to your friends beforehand.

-More people are beginning to opt out of hotel stays because no one is ready to drop $200 a night.
+More people are starting to opt out of hotel stays because no one is ready to drop $200 a night.
 There are so many other affordable housing options:

 - AirBnB: With AirBnB, you can rent an entire apartment or home.
 I’ve found this to be a cheap option particularly when you’re sharing with friends.
 Be sure to chat with the host beforehand to make sure your selected housing is exactly what you want.